frobnitzem/go-p9p/README.md

 3. ent, err := Root()
 4. if err { lock session, delete fid:ref, unlock session, return }
 5. set ref.ent = ent, unlock ref

+Note:
+Rather than using a locked fid lookup table, we could have the dispatcher do fid lookups, and send requests on a channel dedicated to (a goroutine) serving only that fid.
+This may be an optimization, or it may not - only lots of work and profiling will tell.
+So, this has not been tried.

 ## Copyright and license